malnakli/ML/tf_servning_keras_mobilenetv2/README.md

-# Train Keras MobileNet V2 model & Deploy to Heroku by using Tensorflow Servning
+# Train Keras MobileNet V2 model & Deploy it to Heroku by using Tensorflow Serving
 This a complete code for my following blog []().